 While Charlie Rose and Dr. Eric Kandel’s Brain Series suggest game-changing opportunities, poor tone in feedback comments later truncates that process with striking setbacks.
 Rose models the brain’s best innovative IQ when he affirms people’s thoughts before sharing his own views on the other side.

 In contrast, feedback comments at PBS brain series site reverted to toxic tone that erodes any chance of innovative growth together.
 When comments diminish people, belittle opposing views, or attack novel ideas, innovation dies.
-Have you seen tone grow innovation or reduce its chances where you work?
+Have you seen tone tool grow innovation or does toxic tone reduce opportunities where you work?

 My own lifetime work shows tone as a power tool for exploring mental frontiers together.
 The key is to disagree while building goodwill across differences.
 Sadly, old beliefs about what it means to think or to be smart can cause amygdalas to flare.